How Grab is Blazing Through the Superapp Bazel Migration

 At Grab, we build a seamless user experience that addresses more and more of the daily lifestyle needs of people across Southeast Asia.
 We’re proud of our Grab rides, payments, and delivery services, and want to provide a unified experience across these offerings.

-Here is couple of examples of what Grab does for millions of people across South East Asia every day:
+Here are a couple of examples of what Grab does for millions of people across Southeast Asia every day:

 With the big product scale, it brings with it even bigger technical challenges.
 Here are a couple of dimensions that can give you a sense of the scale we’re working with.

-Technical and product teams work in close collaboration to outserve our customers.
+Technical and product teams work in close collaboration to outserve our consumers.
 These teams are combined into dedicated groups to form Tech Families and focus on similar use cases and areas.